funilrys/funombi/docs/files/Core/Files.php.txt

     }

     /**
-     * Return a message to inform developer that a directory is not found
+     * Return a message to inform developer that a directory is not found.
      *
      * @param array $otherDirectories Other directory to check.
 MUST BE UNDER Locations::PUBLIC_DIR
      * @return boolean